 An Organization's Certificates may be issued to Affiliated Individuals after Authentication of Organization Identity outlined in Section 3.2.2 and confirming with the Sponsoring Organization that the Individual has the affiliation alleged in the Certificate application and is authorized to hold a Certificate identifying the Individual as affiliated with the Organization.
 The identity of an Individual who is affiliated with an Organization is confirmed as explained below in Section 3.2.3.
 For those cases where there are several Individuals acting in one capacity, a Certificate may be issued in the Organization's name.
 In these cases, such an Organizational Certificate may only be issued after the Issuing CA has performed Identity Proofing of the Affiliated Individual who will be initially responsible for the Organizational Certificate.
-Thereafter, the Organization is responsible and assumes liability related to maintaining a list of Individuals authorized to use the Organization's Certificate(s).
+Thereafter, the Organization's Certificate(s).
 The name of the person to whom the Organization's Token is issued will be retained by the Issuing CA and RA, and the Organization is responsible for ensuring control of these Certificates and their associated Private Keys and accounting for who had control of the Keys and when.
 In cases where the affiliation between the Organization and the responsible Affiliated Individual is discontinued, the Organization shall replace him or her with a new responsible Affiliated Individual through a request to the RA or CA. The new responsible Affiliated Individual will undergo the same Identity Proofing process as explained above.